zirkelc/chrome-debugger-node/README.md

 ![icon](https://github.com/zirkelc/chrome-debugger-node/assets/950244/6b96d692-a906-4e51-b7d7-1dd3e40d9331)

 # Create Chrome Debugger
-This tool automates the process of creating a Chrome App Shortcut, configured to launch Chrome in Remote Debugging Mode.
+This tool automates the process of creating a Chrome app shortcut, configured to launch Chrome in remote debugging mode.

 ## Why use this tool?
 While debugging JavaScript applications using editors such as VSCode, the Chrome browser must be launched with **remote debugging enabled**.
 This usually involves manually starting the browser from the command line with a specific flag (`--remote-debugging-port=9222`).
 This tool simplifies this process by creating a readily clickable **Chrome Debugger** app that launches Chrome with the needed command-line flag.